-Study 1a is a Sequential Prisoner's Dilemma (PD) study in which we first observed a positional order effect.
+Study 1a is a Sequential Prisoner's Dilemma (PD) study that was not designed to test for a positional order effect, but in which one was serendipitously observed.
 It is a Prisoner's Dilemma rather than a Public Goods Game like the other studies in this series, but as noted a Prisoner's Dilemma is formally equivalent to a two-player Public Goods Game.
 It is similar in structure to Studies 1b and 1c.
 Study 1a contained a number of exploratory conditions not relevant to this line of inquiry, over which we collapse here.
-It included a manipulation that involved mentalizing about the other player crossed with supplying information about behavior at the population level or not, as well as a standard sequential PD and matched control conditions.
+These included a manipulation that involved mentalizing about the other player crossed with supplying information about behavior at the population level or not, as well as a standard sequential PD and matched control conditions.
+As Study 1a was not designed to test for a positional order effect, the effect observed is replicated in subsequent studies.